National Accounts

 Net Domestic Product

-A more accurate measure of growth than the GDP is the net domestic product (NDP), which is simply the GDP minus capital depreciation, which measures the amount of output used to replace aging stock of capital.
+A more accurate measure of growth than the GDP is the net domestic product (NDP), GDP minus capital depreciation, which measures the amount of output used to replace aging capital stock.
 Net domestic product measures how much the economy has grown.
 Generally, the smaller the difference between GDP and NDP, the more efficient the economy.
-The amount of depreciation is lowered by producing better quality that lasts longer, lessening the need for replacement.
+The amount of depreciation is lowered by producing better quality products that last longer, lessening the need for replacement.

 Obsolescence also contributes to capital depreciation, since many firms abandon outdated equipment and machinery, since they can reduce their production costs by shifting to new, more efficient machinery and equipment.
 Because there is always some capital depreciation, the rate of NDB growth will always be less than GDP growth.